devsecops/bootcamp/Week-4/labs/LAB-2.md

 3. Narrow your search by adding the `sourcetype` of `linux_secure` or the `source` of `/var/log/secure`.
 What is the difference between these?

 4. Add `"Invalid user " AND " from "` to the search string, hit `Enter`.
+If you do not get any results, attempt to SSH into your instance with an invalid username/password.

 ## Splunk Field Extraction